xen-project/xen/docs/misra/deviations.rst

    * - Deviation
      - Justification

-   * - do-while-0 loops
+   * - do-while-0 and do-while-1 loops
-     - The do-while-0 is a well-recognized loop idiom used by the Xen community and can therefore be used, even though it would cause a number of violations in some instances.
+     - The do-while-0 and do-while-1 loops are well-recognized loop idioms used by the Xen community and can therefore be used, even though they would cause a number of violations in some instances.

    * - while-0 and while-1 loops
      - while-0 and while-1 are well-recognized loop idioms used by the Xen